BindiChen/project_getting_and_cleaning_data/CodeBook.md

 65. "Frequency.Body.Gyroscopic.Mean.Freq.X"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 66. "Frequency.Body.Gyroscopic.Mean.Freq.Y"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 67. "Frequency.Body.Gyroscopic.Mean.Freq.Z"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 68. "Frequency.Body.Acceleration.Magnitude.Mean"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 69. "Frequency.Body.Acceleration.Magnitude.StdDev"